Kimberley Anne Woltemas: Early life and education

 Woltemas was born on January 22, 1992.
 She is the daughter of Dr. Hans Joachim Friedrich Woltemas.
 Her father is half German-Spanish and was born in Germany, before travelling to the United States to study for a bachelor's degree.
 He holds a doctorate degree in Law from Harvard University, and works as a lawyer.
 Her mother is Thai, named Linda Tiamsiri.
 Both of them found love and married in the United States.
 Kimberley is the fourth child of the family, with 2 brothers named Thomas and Daniel and one sister, named Jennifer.
 Both her brothers were born in the United States whereas Kimberley and her sister were born in Germany.
 As a child, she grew up in Germany until she was 7 years old before moving to Thailand with her family in the year 1999.

 Woltemas attended Kindergarten in Germany and, upon moving to Thailand, she completed her secondary schooling homeschool and entered further education.
 She studied at the bachelor's level at Siam University in the field of performing arts (SCA College of Music and Performing Arts) and graduated in 2018.

 Personal life

 Marriage

 On April 17, 2022, Woltemas and her boyfriend of nine years, Prin Suparat, got engaged in Switzerland.
 The couple tied the knot on September 14, 2023 at Villa Bonomi, Lake Como, Italy.

 Career

-Woltemas was approached for modeling in 2009 and she made her debut in a guest role on Yok Lai Mek as a model.
+Woltemas was approached for modeling in 2009 and she made her debut as an extra actress on Yok Lai Mek as a model.
 Since then, she has been affiliated with Channel 3, her agency.
 She appeared in many commercials before debuting in Thara Himalai as a part of "4 Hujai Khon Kao Series" as one of the main newcomers.
 She achieved success for her character as a doctor and became one of the promised actresses to lead Channel 3 in the future.
 She is a Thai ambassador of many luxury brands such as Dior, Cartier, Hourglass, etc. She also founded a business called Kimberlite, which is a protein-drink brand.